Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 - AmeriCorps and Peace Corps

-- Non-tax-exempt organizations that provide qualifying public services (this includes NPs in a clinical setting)
+- Not-for-profit organizations that provide qualifying public services (this includes NPs in a clinical setting)

 To ensure that one’s employer qualifies, an NP can utilize the PSLF help tool.
 To ensure that their employment counts, it is recommended that those seeking PSLF submit an Employment Certification Form each calendar year, or when an NP changes employers.